 Epilepsy or Seizures

-Please note that Wicked has loud noises, flashing lights and smoke throughout the entire production.
+Please note that loud noises, flashing lights, smoke effects and strobe lighting feature in the production.

 Disabled Parking in Victoria